In-Experience Text Chat

 Creating Custom Commands

 The in-experience text chat system has built-in chat commands for common purposes, such as creating team-based chat channels and playing avatar emote.
 You can enable them by setting TextChatService.CreateDefaultCommands and TextChatService.CreateDefaultTextChannels to true through scripting or in Studio settings.
 You can also add custom commands using TextChatCommand.
-Users sending a defined command in the chat input bar trigger a callback defined by TextChatCommand.Triggered to perform your customized actions.
+Players sending a defined command in the chat input bar trigger a callback defined by TextChatCommand.Triggered to perform your customized actions.

 1. Insert a TextChatCommand instance inside TextChatService.